 - We expect some basic level of civility from members of our community.
 We will, at a minimum, edit comments we deem particularly noxious or engaged in unproductive trolling.
 We reserve the right to disemvowel or delete comments; we will exercise this right at our discretion.
 Comments that hope for the death of others, for example, will likely be deleted.

-Our policies on guest posts and guest blogging are as follows:
+Our policies on guest posts and guest blogging, and suggestions for content are as follows:

 Guest Posts: These are one-off contributions from others, vetted by and posted by the permanent contributors.
 They should make a clear contribution to some debate over current events from a social science perspective.
 We generally do not publish blog version posts of your latest article – rather give us a research-informed op-ed about some foreign policy problem!
 We are biased toward academics, academics in training, and cognate types.
 If you’d like to submit a guest post, just send one of the permanent contributors a nice email and we’ll see if we can make something happen.